-We are committed to equal treatment for all staff and pupils regardless of their race or colour, nationality or national or ethnic origins, religion or belief, sex, sexual orientation, pregnancy and maternity, marital or civil partnership status, gender reassignment, age, and disability (together known as "Protected Characteristics").
+The school is committed to equal treatment for all staff and pupils regardless of their race or colour, nationality or national or ethnic origins, religion or belief, sex, sexual orientation, pregnancy and maternity, marital or civil partnership status, gender reassignment, age, and disability (together known as "Protected Characteristics").

-We aim to create a friendly, caring and professional environment in which every individual is valued.
-We endeavour to contribute positively towards the growing autonomy, self-esteem and safety of each pupil.
-Staff will be required to undertake regular consultation activities with pupils e.g., through safety questionnaires, participation in anti-bullying week and speaking to children about their experiences at lunchtime and playtimes.
+The school aims to create a friendly, caring and perceptive environment in which every individual is valued.
+The school endeavours to contribute positively towards the growing autonomy, self-esteem and safety of each pupil.
+Staff will be required to undertake regular consultation activities with pupils e.g. through safety questionnaires, participation in anti-bullying week and speaking to children about their experiences at lunchtime and playtimes.

 Bullying, harassment, victimisation and/or discrimination will not be tolerated.
-This school has a zero-tolerance approach to sexual violence and sexual harassment, including online.
-We treat all our pupils and their parents fairly and with consideration which we expect them to reciprocate towards each other, the staff and the school.
-Staff should ensure that they are familiar with the school's policies - equal opportunities and anti-harassment and bullying policy for staff and equal opportunities for pupils.
+The school treats all pupils and their parents fairly and with consideration and expects them to reciprocate towards each other, the staff and the school.
+Staff should ensure that they are familiar with the school's policies - diversity, equity and inclusion policy and the anti-harassment and bullying policy for staff and the pupil policies on equal opportunities and anti-bullying (including child on child abuse) for pupils.